Feline okay? The app that tells you if your cat's happy

-CALGARY (REUTERS) - Cat owners who love to take pictures of their furry friends now have a new excuse to pull out their smartphones and take a snapshot: it may actually help the cat.
+CALGARY • Cat owners who love to take pictures of their furry friends now have a new excuse to do so: it may actually help the cat.

 A Calgary, Alberta, animal health technology company, Sylvester.ai, has developed an app called Tably that uses the phone's camera to tell whether a feline is feeling pain.

-The app looks at ear and head position, eye-narrowing, muzzle tension, and how whiskers change, to detect distress.
+The app looks at ear and head position, eye-narrowing, muzzle tension, and how whiskers change, to detect distress in a cat.

-A 2019 study published in peer-reviewed journal Scientific Reports found that the so-called 'feline grimace scale,' or FGS, is a valid and reliable tool for acute pain assessment in cats.
+A 2019 study published in the journal Scientific Reports found that the "feline grimace scale" or FGS is a valid and reliable tool for acute pain assessment in cats.

 "It helps human cat owners know if their cat is in pain or not," said Mr Miche Priest, Sylvester.ai's venture lead.
 "We were able to train a machine using machine learning and a series of images."